 In 2022, Kari Lake was the unsuccessful Republican Party nominee in the Arizona gubernatorial election.

-In January 2023, the Audit Guys analyzed the election data and found that over 33,000 Republican voters in Maricopa County voted for Hobbs instead of Lake, and nearly 6,000 Republican-leaning voters did not vote in the gubernatorial election or wrote in another candidate.
-They concluded that these voters could have flipped the result of the election had they voted for Lake.
+In January 2023, an analysis by the Audit Guys found that over 33,000 Republican voters in Maricopa County voted for Hobbs instead of Lake, and nearly 6,000 Republican leaning voters did not vote in the gubernatorial election or wrote in another candidate instead of Lake.
+The analysis also found that Lake received fewer than 6,000 votes from Democrat-leaning voters in Maricopa County.

-By February 2023, the non-profit fundraising group had become Lake's main fundraising outlet.
-Donation details were not required to be published.
+By February 2023, the non-profit fundraising group started by Lake's advisers became Lake's main fundraising outlet.

-In February 2023, the Associated Press reported that a survey estimated that 11% of Arizona Republicans voted for Hobbs, while 4% of Arizona Democrats voted for Lake.
+In February 2023, the Associated Press reported that a survey of over 3,200 voters estimated that 11% of Arizona Republicans voted for Hobbs, while 4% of Arizona Democrats voted for Lake.

 On February 16, 2023, a three-judge panel of the Arizona Court of Appeals unanimously rejected Lake's appeal.

-On March 22, 2023, the Arizona Supreme Court denied Lake's request to hear her lawsuit, ruling that the lower courts had correctly dismissed six of her seven legal claims.
+On March 22, 2023, the Arizona Supreme Court denied Lake's request to hear her lawsuit, ruling that the lower courts had correctly dismissed six of Lake's seven legal claims and remanded the remaining claim to the trial court.

-In April 2023, Kari Lake initiated a lawsuit against Maricopa County Recorder Stephen Richer, aiming to compel the release of 1.3 million ballot affidavit envelopes, which contained voters' signatures, names, addresses, and phone numbers.
+In April 2023, Kari Lake initiated a lawsuit against Maricopa County Recorder Stephen Richer, seeking the release of 1.3 million ballot affidavit envelopes, which contained voters' signatures, names, addresses, and phone numbers.

 In April 2023, the results of an independent investigation into the 2022 election's printing problems were published.
-The investigation concluded that the primary cause of the failures was equipment failure.
+The investigation concluded that the primary cause was equipment failure.

 In May 2023, the Arizona Supreme Court imposed a $2,000 fine on Lake's lawyers for making false factual statements to the Court.

-After a three-day trial, on May 22, 2023, Maricopa County Superior Court Judge Peter Thompson ruled against Lake for her remaining claim on signature verification, re-affirming Hobbs' election.
+On May 22, 2023, Maricopa County Superior Court Judge Peter Thompson ruled against Lake for her remaining claim, re-affirming Hobbs' election.

-In June 2023, Maricopa County Recorder Stephen Richer sued Lake for defamation, alleging that she accused him of sabotaging the 2022 election.
-Richer claimed that Lake's statements caused threats against him and his family.
+In June 2023, Maricopa County Recorder Stephen Richer sued Lake for defamation, alleging that she repeatedly accused him of sabotaging the 2022 election.

-In September 2023, the trial for Kari Lake's lawsuit against Maricopa County Recorder Stephen Richer took place in Maricopa County Superior Court.
+In September 2023, the trial for Kari Lake's lawsuit against Maricopa County Recorder Stephen Richer took place.

 On October 10, 2023, Kari Lake announced her candidacy for the 2024 United States Senate election in Arizona.